chinchalinchin/scrilla/README.md

 scrilla version
 ```

-If you are on Windows, you may need to add your Python scripts bin to the $PATH.
+You may need to add your Python scripts _/bin/_ to the $PATH if this command is not found.

 To keep the installation as minimal as possible, the base package does not include the GUI libraries.
-You can install the optional GUI dependency with,
+You can install the optional GUI dependency ([PySide6](https://pypi.org/project/PySide6/)) with,

 ```shell
 pip install scrilla[gui]